jmielkeway/ccos4rbpi_volume0/chapter03/linear-mapping.md

     __dsb_sy();
 ```

-Finally, the index into the PMD page, which may have just been allocated, is used to store the physical address `start` that was passed into the function.
-This address is `or`ed logically with the protection flags for the section.
+Finally, the index into the _PMD_ page, which may have just been allocated, is used to store the physical address `start` passed into the function.
+This address is `orr`ed logically with the protection flags for the section.
 These flags are defined in [arch/arm64/include/arch/prot.h](code1/arch/arm64/include/arch/prot.h):

 ```C
 #ifndef _ARCH_PROT_H